 Check for seasoning.
 Add salt and pepper as desired.

-Meanwhile, combine the flour, baking soda and salt in a medium bowl.
+Meanwhile, combine the flour, baking powder, baking soda and salt in a medium bowl.
 Cut in the shortening.
 Stir in the buttermilk until the dough just comes together.
 Do not over work the dough.

 Drop dough into the simmering stock by the spoonful.
 Lid and reduce heat to low.
 Cook for 10 minutes.
 Remove lid and cook for about 10 additional minutes or until dumplings are "set."
 Turn off heat and allow chicken and dumplings to rest for 10 minutes prior to serving.